"Do or do not. There is no try."

 I know having your picture taken is perhaps your least favorite activity.
 You might prefer a trip to have your braces tightened.
 I get it.
 There are websites out there that show many, many pictures of senior girls who look like they should be in some model search.
 "Senior pictures are just for girls" you might think.
 I hear you.

 See this picture?
 This is me with my son.
-He was 2 at the time.
-He's now entering his first year of school.
+He was 3 at the time.
+He's now entering his second year of school.
 He is growing up way too fast.
 I love the heck out of him ... and I want to remember every step of his journey from boyhood to becoming a young man.

 Even though your voice is an octave (or more!) lower than when you first said "mama" or when she dropped you off on your first day of school, I guarantee you that she still remembers your first moments.

 Your mom remembers the little boy you once were, with all of your wiles and your ornery capers.
-She is also in awe of the young man you have become and is anxious to see the grown man you will become.
+She is also in awe of the young man you are now, and is anxious to see the grown man you will become.
 She wants to remember this.

 So if I might offer a suggestion ... humor your mother.
 She'll drag you to your portrait session, but bring a smile.
 These pictures are so important to her.